cirosantilli/x86-bare-metal-examples/getting-started.md

 # Getting started

+Tested on Ubuntu 14.04 AMD64:

     sudo apt-get install bochs bochs-sdl build-essential gdb gnu-efi qemu nasm xorriso

+Make all operating systems:

+    make

+Each `.S` file on the top-level is an operating system!

 ## Emulator

-Run the default program on QEMU:
+Run the default OS on QEMU:

     make run

-Run a given program:
+Run a given OS:

     make run RUN=min
     make run RUN=bios_one_char